|

 Images and copyright

-The images are all mine except where otherwise indicated and, while I claim no particularly
+The images are all mine except where otherwise indicated and I

 reserve copyright on the images (and on behalf of those others whose photographs I have included) but the intention

-Full printing-resolution versions of the images are available at reasonable prices.
-This can only be for private use and I do
+Full printing-resolution versions of the images are usually available at appropriate cost for use in published

 Exceptions - free use of pictures for publication

-I will supply images free for use in promotional / signage material for nature reserves in the UK
+I will supply my images free for use in promotional / signage material for nature reserves in the UK.
+(Note that not all pictures on the site are mine.)
+Also the wildlife trusts and organisations like the BSBI may

 use my images for any published purpose in return for acknowledgement. |